Public Sector Bids

 The fix: Treat these five categories as a non-negotiable checklist before submission.
 If you are unsure how to calculate any of them, a specialist will handle the methodology and ensure the figures are compliant.

-Even a mathematically perfect CRP will fail if the governance is not in place.
+Even a technically accurate CRP will fail if the governance is not in place.
 A compliant plan must be:

 • Formally signed off at board level or by a company director